bigtreetech/docs/docs/Panda_Aura_A1mini.md

     <img src=img/PandaAura/install_7_1.jpg width="600"/>

-* Insert the 2-pin plug into the back port.
-(When removing, please apply force at the terminal, do not pull the cable directly.)
+* Insert the 2-pin plug into the rear port.
+When disconnecting, pull from the plug itself to avoid damaging the cable.

     <img src=img/PandaAura/install_8.png width="400"/>

-* Locate an unused 4-pin power port on the side of the A1mini printer, then insert the other end of the adapter cable’s MX3.0 4-pin plug into the printer’s MX3.0 4-pin port as shown.
+* Locate an unused 4-pin MX3.0 power port on the side of the A1mini printer.
+Connect the adapter cable's corresponding 4-pin plug to this port, as shown in the illustration.

     <img src=img/PandaAura/install_16.png width="600"/>

 #### Powering through Panda Branch Plus

-If you do not wish to power through the printer, or if the printer's MX3.0 port is occupied, you can choose to purchase Panda Branch Plus (sold separately), directly inserting Panda Aura A1mini’s MX3.0 2-pin plug into Panda Branch Plus's MX3.0 port to power it.
+For an alternative power source, or if the printer's MX3.0 port is in use, the Panda Branch Plus (sold separately) is available.
+Simply connect the Panda Aura A1 mini's MX3.0 2-pin plug into Panda Branch Plus's MX3.0 port to power it.

 <img src=img/PandaAura/branchplus.jpg width="600"/>